-In this section, we evaluate the execution time of \aggregator{} in the experimental settings presented in Section~\ref{sec_exp_setup}.
-We study the computational performance of \aggregator{} in two instantiations of \algoname{}: one where subsampling is not used (Table~\ref{table:he-times-no-subsampling}), and one where node subsampling is enabled (Table~\ref{table:he-times-with-subsampling}).

-We also consider four different hardware models for the server.
-In fact, we quantify the computational power of the server using the number of cores available to be used concurrently.
-Indeed, we consider (1) a \textit{lightweight} machine with 1 core, (2) a \textit{moderate} machine with 16 cores, a \textit{powerful} machine with 32 cores, and finally (4) a \textit{high end} machine with 64 cores.
-As previously mentioned, since \aggregator{} is a coordinate-wise operator, the different cores can be used in parallel to execute \aggregator{} on separate blocks of coordinates independently, thus accelerating the computations.
-In all our experiments, we guarantee at least an FHE security level $\lambda \geq 128$.
+In this section, we evaluate the computational performance of \aggregator{} when executing \algoname{} with (Table~\ref{table:he-times-with-subsampling}) and without (Table~\ref{table:he-times-no-subsampling}) node subsampling.
+We consider four different hardware models for the server, and quantify its computational power using the number of cores available to be used concurrently.
+We consider in our experiments machines having 1, 16, 32, and 64 cores.
+As previously mentioned, since \aggregator{} is a coordinate-wise operator, the different cores can be used in parallel to execute \aggregator{} on separate and independent blocks of coordinates, accelerating the computations.
+In all experiments, we guarantee an HE security level $\lambda \geq 128$.